The Trinity Beast — Infrastructure Resource Costs

 Cost Distribution

 Visual breakdown of where every dollar goes after savings plans are applied.
-ECS compute is the largest component, followed by the database, cache layer, and development tooling.
+Aurora is now the largest after-savings line item, followed by ECS Fargate (right-sized May 30 — Savings Plans now over-cover the smaller compute footprint), the cache layer, development tooling, and AI operations.

 ECS Fargate